 Fun Fact: It is said that every pomegranate has exactly 613 seeds.

-I was invited to film Tap Fever Studio’s annual Thriller dance performance in front of Crystal Pier, but decided at the last minute not to attend out of concern for my own health and safety.
+I was invited to film Tap Fever Studio’s annual Thriller dance performance in front of Crystal Pier, but decided at the last minute not to attend because of COVID.
 The traditional zombie walk through the business district ends with a sunset performance at the beach.
 It’s quite a crowd pleaser, but maybe too crowded in these scary times.

 The video presented here was filmed at last year’s Pacific Beach Fest.